Installation

 Codesealer Self-Hosted allows you to easily install all of these components using Docker Compose or Helm:

 To get started, create a new cluster here.
 Once created you will be presented with easy copy/paste instructions to install your cluster using your chosen configuration.
-You can go to the cluster overview to find all your clusters.
+You can go to the manage clusters to find all your clusters.

 Alternatively, you can create a Codesealer Demo Cluster.
 These clusters contain a deployment of the OWASP Juice Shop protected by Codesealer, and allows you to quickly discover how Codesealer can protect a vulnerable application.
 Demo clusters can be created as Docker Compose or Kubernetes deployments.